damianhakert/damianhakert.github.io/source/_posts/2016-01-26-call-for-writers.markdown

 Whether you manage an open source project, or you're a first-time contributor.
 The challenges of fostering productive collaboration, communication, and contribution are universal topics we want to explore on our blog.

-Maybe you're an expert in SVN, just learning git?
+Maybe you're an expert in SVN, just learning Git?
 Your impressions of your first-timer's experience could be very valuable to someone, like you, who's considering a switch.

 However, please do join us if you'd like to learn more about GitLab.
-<a href="http://page.gitlab.com/Jan282016Webcast.html">Our first webcast</a> is on Thursday, January 28 at 5pm (17:00) UTC; 12pm EST; 9am PS.
+<a href="http://page.gitlab.com/Jan282016Webcast.html">Our first webcast</a>
+is on Thursday, January 28 at 5pm (17:00) UTC; 12pm EST; 9am PST.
-You'll get a walkthrough our latest release and learn more about the project and the people behind it.
+You'll get a walkthrough of our latest release and learn more about the project and the people behind it.
 It might spark some ideas!

 ## How does this work?